khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 5_MC_TD_2.md

 For most of these problems, either:

 - MDP model is unknown, but experience can be sampled.
-- MDP model is known, but is too big to use, except by samples.
+- MDP model is known, but is too big to use, except by sampling.

 Model-free control can solve these problems.